The Ultimate 2022 Budget Travel Guide To Hong Kong

 Getting around Hong Kong

 The MTR system is the easiest and fastest way to get around Hong Kong.
-Use Hong Kong’s MTR mobile app while touring as it proves the best routes to all your chosen destinations.
-The app has maps and other info which you’ll need while staying in the country.
-You may also want to avail yourself of the Octopus Card, which has a prepaid stored-value you can use for MTR and bus rides.
+Use Hong Kong’s MTR mobile app while touring; it provides the best routes to all your chosen destinations.
+The app has maps and other info you’ll need while staying in the country.
+You may also want to avail yourself of the Octopus Card, which has a prepaid stored value for MTR and bus rides.

-Buses, ferries, trams, taxis, and UBER are available to ride in Hongkong.
+Buses, ferries, trams, taxis, and UBER can ride in Hongkong.
 The cabs have color-coding schemes depending on which place you’re going to.
 The red taxis serve Hong Kong Island and Kowloon Island; the Green taxis cater to the areas of the New Territories, while the Blue ones will only serve Lantau Island.

 Hong Kong Tourist Octopus Card

-- Use your Hong Kong Tourist Octopus card for dining, traveling, having fun, shop and more.
+- Use your Hong Kong Tourist Octopus card for dining, traveling, having fun, shopping, and more.

-- Simple and easy to use: just place the Octopus card over a reader, and the payment amount will be automatically deducted from the stored value.
+- Simple and easy to use: Place the Octopus card over a reader, and the payment amount will be automatically deducted from the stored value.

-- Get going immediately with HK$50 of preloaded credit on your Hong Kong Octopus Card.
+- Start immediately with HK$50 of preloaded credit on your Hong Kong Octopus Card.

 - Take your decorative card home after your trip and keep it as a souvenir to remember your Hong Kong trip.